-The State not only has an interest (in the prosecution of criminal offenses in municipal court); its interest is paramount. the higher courts due in part to the greater case volume in municipal courts.
+The State not only has an interest (in the prosecution of criminal offenses in municipal court); its interest is paramount.

 The prosecutor ultimately represents the State of Texas when appearing in municipal court.
 To this end, as a representative of the state, the prosecutor's role is always to seek justice.
 This may not only include seeking convictions where appropriate, but also deciding which cases to pursue or even to seek dismissal where there is insufficient evidence.
 It is solely the prosecutor's duty to decide when to file a complaint or advise peace officers in case preparation.
 Prosecutors, however, should be mindful that they cannot dismiss charges or cases, except upon written grounds and with the judge's approval.
 Art.
 32.02, C.C.P.